yuichi110/drawlib_docs/v0_1/docs/source/manual/introductions/quick_start/doc.rst

 These settings may not be particularly complex, but it's important to note that the font size remains constant regardless of changes in canvas width and height.
 Doubling the canvas size won't result in halving the font text size; it remains the same as the original size.

-Use Official Theme
+Using Official Theme
 ====================

-You can specify drawing item's style via style class objects such as ``ShapeStyle``, ``TextStyle``.
+In Drawlib, you can define the style of drawing items using style class objects such as ``ShapeStyle`` and ``TextStyle``.
-However, providing style every time is burden and tend to lack consistency.
+However, specifying styles for each item can be cumbersome and may lead to inconsistency.
-Drawlib provides theme and style feature.
-You can choose theme which you like and able to apply its style easily with name.
+To address this, Drawlib provides a theme and style feature, allowing you to choose a theme and easily apply its styles by name.

 Here is an example.
-Please take care arg ``style`` takes text values.
+Note that the ``style`` argument takes text values.

 .. literalinclude:: image_theme1.py
    :language: python
    :linenos:
    :caption: image_theme1.py

-The style has this syntax ``<color>_<type>_<thickness>``.
-If type and thickness are default, they are not shown in the style name.
+The style has this syntax: ``<color>_<type>_<thickness>``.
+If the type and thickness are default, they are not shown in the style name.
-Executing this code yields the following image.
+Executing this code yields the following image:

 .. figure:: image_theme1.png
     :width: 600